opplaypro/NBSZonePlayer/README.md

 # Play your own music on minecraft servers!
 No need for players to install anything.
-Set playlists for each WorldGuard region seperately.
+Set playlists for each WorldGuard region separately.

 ## Features
 - Play noteblock (.nbs files) music on your server.
-- every region has it's own playlist.
+- every region has its own playlist.
 - Supports looping and shuffling.
 - Decide on each playlist's volume.
+- Play selected song to selected player manually,

 ## Instalation